 So if you have the option to personalize your gift with your clients’ name, do it.

 Take Your Clients’ Interests And Personalities Into Account – Consider your clients’ interests and personalities when choosing a gift.
 What works from one client may not work for another.

 Even though the main purpose of a gift is to keep your name in the mind of your clients until they need your services again, don’t choose a gift branded with your company’s logo, and ESPECIALLY avoid adding your face on it.

 At first glance, it may seem like a good idea to brand your closing gifts.
 After all, time and time again we mention that you want to keep your name in front of prospects and past clients.

-But buyers and sellers are actually put off by such a blatant form of marketing on what's supposed to be a gift.
-Not only would it diminish the perceived quality of the gift (let's be honest, the majority of branded merchandise is of pretty poor quality), but it could damage your relationship with them.
+But buyers and sellers are put off by such a blatant form of marketing on what’s supposed to be a gift.
+It would not only diminish the perceived quality of the gift (let’s be honest, the majority of branded merchandise is of pretty poor quality), but it could damage your relationship with them.

 Think about it, how would you feel if you bought a car, and got a wine bottle with your car salesperson face on it as a gift?
 Would it look like something appealing to share with friends or just something to laugh at together?